paulchyz/OCI_Streaming_Pipeline/README.md

 	```
 	fn update context oracle.compartment-id YOUR_COMPARTMENT_OCID
 	```
 7. Over the next few steps, you will generate the values you will use to generate an Oracle Coud Infrastructure Registry (OCIR) container image repository.
 This repository is where your Function code will be hosted, available to serverless Function machines as they are dynamically allocated.
+Although programatic methods of obtaining the values are offered for rapid setup, front-end methods are offered as alternatives for some of the values.
 	\
 	\
-	Although programatic methods of obtaining these values are offered for rapid setup, front-end methods are offered as alternatives for some of these values.
+	First, prepare a name to use for your Function.
+Use `streaming_fnc` as a prefix specific to this lab, and as a suffix, add the unique string associated with your deployment in order to provide uniqueness to the name of the Function instance within your OCI user account.
 	\
 	\
-	First, prepare a name to use for your Function.
-If you want to add a unique identifier (such as the unique string from your Terraform deployment) to the end of the function name `streaming_fnc`, do so in this step and be sure to include that identifier in any future steps that refer to `streaming_fnc`.
+	You can find the unique string from your Terraform deployment on the browser tab from your Resource Manager deployment, where stack information is available.
+Navigate to this browser tab, and click `Outputs` on the left-hand side of the page.
+Copy the string under the `Value` column that corresponds to `random_string` under the Key column.
 	\
 	\
-	You can find the unique string from your Terraform deployment on the browser tab from your Resource Manager deployment, where stack information is available.
-Navigate to this browser tab, and click Outputs on the left-hand side of the page.
-Copy the string under the Value column that corresponds to random_string under the Key column.
+	Copy and paste, but do not yet execute, the following command into Cloud Shell.
+Add the string unique to your deployment to the prefix `streaming_fnc`, then run the command.
 	```
 	export STREAMING_FUNCTION_NAME=streaming_fnc
 	```